Basketball Referee

 Player gets called for a foul which results in a spot throw in.
 Two technical fouls are then called when the ball is dead one on each team.
 Would the ball be then put in play at POI or do you go to the possession arrow?

-Asked by DW24 almost 9 years ago
+Asked by DW24 about 9 years ago

 The technical fouls offset and we go to the possession arrow for a throw in at half court.

-Asked by tener almost 10 years ago
+Asked by Jim almost 10 years ago

 In a bonus situation (single or double), player A gets fouled and has to shoot free throws for the orange team, but instead player B for the orange team goes and shoots for him and makes them both.
 If there is a call, what is it?

-Asked by Anonymous about 9 years ago
+Asked by Anonymous over 9 years ago

 Putting the wrong player on the line for free throws is one of 5 correctable errors IF it is recognized by an official no later than during the first dead ball after the clock has properly started.
 If the wrong person was awarded free throws and it is recognized in a timely fashion, the free throws are cancelled and the correct player is awarded the free throws.So, for example the wrong player makes one of two free throws and then the clock is started and a team makes a field goal (the ball is dead after a made basket).
 Once the other team obtains the ball to put it in play (the ball is live when it is at the disposal of the throw in player) it is too late to correct the error.You can see what a mess this is - best advice for officials, get it right the first time.